You're reading the documentation of the v0.9. For the latest released version, please have a look at v0.12.

 • A processor

-• keep_port – if True, saves self’s output ports on modes impacted by the new component, otherwise removes them.
+• keep_port (bool) – if True, saves self’s output ports on modes impacted by the new component, otherwise removes them.

 Adding a component on non-ordered, non-consecutive modes computes the right permutation (PERM component) which fits into the existing processor and the new component.